stackmuncher/static-pages/content/about/_index.md

 # An open directory of software developers

-#### We help our members be discovered by employers and each other.
+#### We help our members be discovered by employers

 ---

 Member profiles are based on the code they write and are updated automatically with every new Git commit.

-Anyone writing code is welcome to [join](https://github.com/stackmuncher/stm_app).
+Anyone writing code is welcome to [create a developer profile](https://github.com/stackmuncher/stm_app#software-developer-profile-builder).
 Anyone looking to hire a software developer is welcome to [search](/).